-When I first started branding photography, I noticed many of my favorite photos were ones I took for nutritionists.
-I quickly realized that I’m especially drawn to produce in photos, so today I’m going to talk through a few images and make my best suggestions on how you, as a nutritionist, can have a brilliant branding session!
-I’m going to jump right in here and say that fresh fruits and vegetables are GORGEOUS in photos!!
+When I first started branding photography, I noticed many of my favorite photos were ones I took for nutritionists and health experts.
+I quickly realized that I’m especially drawn to produce in photos.
+So today, I’m going to talk through a few images and make my best suggestions on how you, as a nutritionist, can have a brilliant branding session!
+I’m going to jump right in here and say that fresh fruits and vegetables are absolutely beautiful in photos!!
 Just take a look:

-It’s the colors and the organic textures combined that I absolutely love so so much.
-I’ve also always been a big fan of framing images without faces (Obviously not all, but providing a mix has always been a good go to!) and hands play such a big role in communication.
-I love hand shots with produce and I encourage you to bring your favorite knife because I know you have one!
+It’s the colors and the organic textures combined that I absolutely love.
+I’ve also always been a big fan of framing images without faces to give you a good variety of images.
+Hands play such a big role in communication, and photos like this one make wonderful detail or banner images for websites.
+I love hand shots with produce, and I encourage you to bring your favorite knife and cutting board with you to your shoot.

 I also love how in this next image, the focus is on Shital’s hands grinding spices, but also there’s a frame of dark leafy greens in the foreground that gives that healthful, organic feel to the overall image.
 Green plants in photos are going to sky rocket the end result of an image!

-So let’s talk more about how to best prepare for a branding shoot if you’re a nutritionist.
+Let’s talk more about how to best prepare for a branding shoot if you’re a nutritionist or dietitian.
 We already know produce in photos is the most beautiful thing in the entire world… what else?
 In the above image, you can see Shital rented a home studio with a designer kitchen.
-Below is still one of my favorite images but it isn’t in a kitchen.
-It’s a studio where we pulled in a table and decided it could be reasonably faked as a kitchen.
-The end result of both is gorgeous, but we can use a kitchen to our advantage to get more angels and communicate the story of your brand even more!
+Below is still one of my favorite images, but it isn’t in a kitchen.
+This photo is in a studio where we pulled in a table and decided it could be reasonably faked as a kitchen.
+The end result of both is gorgeous, but we can use a real kitchen to our advantage to get more angels and communicate the story of your brand even more.

 The reason the image below works so well is that it has a clean background and is well lit.
 If we have the option of going with a gorgeous kitchen with terrible light or a studio with good light, I’m going to choose the studio.
 So make sure the kitchen you choose is well lit and doesn’t have a lot of busy backgrounds (This includes countertops and cabinets!).

-Staying on topic with props to compliment the food items, Lindsay also has a white pitcher of flowers in her foreground to add a little extra to her set up.
+Below, you’ll see Chelsi has brought a white bowl, and a salad to grab from the fridge, which are both well thought out, intentional props.
 After you’ve read this article, scroll back through and notice the items that are there to add to the ingredients; you’ll see a white colander filled with greens that I absolutely love a few images up!
 You’ll also start to notice in food photography, it’s not just the food, it’s all the items surrounding it that really bring the image to life!

 I recommend bringing a mix of 5-7 fruits and veggies that you will talk about often on Social Media.
 If you specialize in hormone balance, you might want to bring dates, sweet potatoes, pomegranate and pumpkin seeds.
 If you specialize in spices and gut health like Shital, you can bring your seasonings with avocado and spinach.
 Try to have a good mix of color, leafy greens, and items you can actively chop in photos.